MikeSanJose/Test_Dacini_ID/Blast_tutorial.md

 You will need to use software to visualize your phylogeny.
 We recommend Figtree (http://tree.bio.ed.ac.uk/software/figtree/)

-This markdown will show the step by step process of molecularly identify Dacini specimens using a highly curated local Dacini Database and downloaded NCBI database.
+This markdown will show the step by step process of how to molecularly identify Dacini specimens using a highly curated local Dacini Database and downloaded NCBI database.

-We have also included a script "Dacini_ID_pipeline.sh" which will do all the steps in one command
+We have also included a script "Script.txt" which will do all the steps in one command
 ```
-sh Dacini_ID_pipeline.sh Unique_haplotypes_COI_Dacini.fasta good_larvae_updated.fasta NCBI_ref_brachycera_COI.fasta
+sh Script.txt Unique_haplotypes_COI_Dacini.fasta good_larvae_updated.fasta NCBI_ref_brachycera_COI.fasta
 ```
 Dacini_ID_pipeline.sh contains script
 database.fasta contains all sequences to be included in local database